Staten Island (film)

 Staten Island (also known as Little New York) is a 2009 crime film written and directed by James DeMonaco in his directorial debut.
 It stars Ethan Hawke, Vincent D'Onofrio, and Seymour Cassel as three Staten Islanders whose lives intersect through a crime.
 Following a very limited theatrical run in New York City, it was released on DVD and Blu-ray Disc in December 2009.

 Synopsis

-A Staten Island mob boss Parmie (D'Onofrio) is robbed by a septic tank cleaner named Sully (Hawke), who is friends with Jasper (Cassel), a deaf deli employee moonlighting as a corpse chopper for Parmie.
+A Staten Island mob boss Parmie is robbed by a septic tank cleaner named Sully, who is friends with Jasper, a deaf deli employee moonlighting as a corpse chopper for Parmie.